gitter-badger/fat_free_crm/README.md

 Visit our website at http://www.fatfreecrm.com/

-## Rails 4 support
+## Rails 5 support

-The master branch is now on Rails 4.2.
-However, there is a [Rails 3.2 branch](https://github.com/fatfreecrm/fat_free_crm/tree/rails3) available if you still need to use it.
-Please note that subsequent gem releases will focus on Rails 4 (v0.14.0+ as yet unreleased).
+This branch is now on Rails 5.0.0.1 all tests pass!!
+BUT you may need to patch a few of dependent Gems until those are fixed.
+See installation instructions below.

 ## Important security note